 - Book Your Tickets >>

 Food: Bring your own food and water.
-There is no food or seating area onsite, but the outdoor courtyard is a lovely place to eat, especially on a mild day.
-Joyride Pizza, Chipotle (in the Metreon), and Starbucks are within walking distance if you get hungry.
+There is no food on site, there are some snack tables set up in the entry area but the outdoor courtyard is a lovely place to eat, especially on a mild day.
+Joyride Pizza and the food court in the Metreon are within walking distance if you get hungry.

 For deals on admission: